Kandyjones/Git-Lesson-101/README.md

 - kubectl create depolyment pyidyjok8s-dep --image=nginx
 - kubectl scale deployment pyidyjok8s-dep --replicas=12
 - minikube dashboard [confirm your deployment. deployment will be launched on your default browser.
 Check your browser]
-- minikube addons enable metric-server [run minikube addons]
+- minikube addons enable metrics-server [run minikube addons]
 - minikube dashboard [confirm your deployment. deployment will be launched on your default browser.
 Check your browser]
 - minikube stop